svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Bit val: 0  0  0  0  0  0  XX XXXX XXXX XXXX XXXX XXXX X 0 0 0
 ```

-Since the value of the pointer (made up by the Xed out bits above) is
+Since the value of the pointer (really it is an index into the array
+that represents the heap storage), made up by the Xed out bits above,
-only meant to reference other cons cells (which are 8 bytes apart) the
+is only meant to reference other cons cells (which are 8 bytes apart
-bottom three bits are unused.
-The zero in position 0 is used to
+in the allocated heap) the bottom three bits are unused.
+The zero in
-differentiate between pointer and value, thus all pointers will have a
+position 0 is used to differentiate between pointer and value, thus
-zero there and all values will have a one.
-Bit position 1 is used for
+all pointers will have a zero there and all values will have a
-the Garbage Collectors mark-bit but only in the `car` position, in the
+one.
+Bit position 1 is used for the Garbage Collectors mark-bit but
+only in the `car` position, in the `cdr` this bit is unused.
+Bit
-`cdr` this bit is unused.
-Bit position 2 is unused.
-Depending on how
+position 2 is unused.
+Depending on how large the heap is there is some
-large the heap is there is some number of bits unused on the most
+number of bits unused on the most significant side as well.
+The
-significant side as well.
-The example shows the bits used for a 64MB
+example shows the bits used for a 64MB heab.
-heab.

 For a value there are 28 bits left.
 Bit 0 and 1 work exactly as in the
 case above for pointers.
 That is, bit 0 and 1 are used to